elespdn/collation_spelling/README.md

-> See below for the Condorcet Workshop 2019 _Digital Philology and Medieval Text Processing Workflow_.

 # Strategies for the collation of medieval texts

 In this folder there are examples of automatic collation with different strategies for handling **spelling variation** in medieval languages and for automatically identifying **formal (graphic and phonetic) vs substantive** textual variants.